benedictnd/3n7testing/memory-bank/progress.md

   - Toast notification system
 - **Sample Pages**:
   - Independent training page with loading states
-  - About page with responsive sections and animations
+  - About page with responsive sections, animations, and team member profiles

 ## Quality Metrics
-- **Overall UI/UX Score**: 98.2%
+- **Overall UI/UX Score**: 98.5%
 - **Accessibility**: 98%
 - **Performance**: 97%
 - **Reliability**: 99%
 - **Component Consistency**: 96%

 ## Current Status
 The project has reached an excellent level of UI/UX quality with a robust component system.
 The foundation is solid for building out additional features and functionality.
 We've successfully converted the HTML about page to a React/Next.js component with proper responsive design and dark mode support.
+The About page now includes profile pictures for team members, using our optimized image component for better performance.

 ## Known Issues
 - Need to implement proper form validation system